Queensland records 11th coronavirus case

 He is the 11th person in Queensland to have been diagnosed with the illness.

-Dr Young said they have already been in contact with nine people who had close contact with the man but were trying to locate passengers on the plane that were seated in front, behind and beside him.
+Dr Young said they have already been in touch with nine people who had close contact with the man but were trying to locate passengers on the plane that were seated in front of, behind and beside him.

 The man is in isolation in the Princess Alexandra Hospital in Brisbane in a stable condition.